 Much of the information in “More Than Just Gumtrees” has not been available in previous publications, hitherto unpublished sources include oral history interviews, minute books, reviews, letters, early photographs.

 An intimate picture of women’s art in Melbourne from the plein air and craft movements at the turn of the century, through tonalism, modernism, the second world war and 1950s domesticity to realist, traditional and contemporary artists of the present day.

 Biographies of over 300 artists, with individual exhibition lists, representation in public collections and further sources form a valuable reference for both general and specialist readers and researchers, dealers and libraries.

 A limited number of Hard Cover copies of “More Than Just Gumtrees” by Juliette Peers are available for sale through MSWPS.
-Please Notify of your interest through he Contact Page.
+Please notify of your interest through the Contact Page.